ManishReddyKovvuri/Data-Warehousing-Assignment/README.md

 * Make sure you connect to the correct `ETL_DB` database before running these scripts:

-if using psql run the below commands to connect and check the database connection:
+if using psql run the below commands to connect to the database connection:

 ```bash
 \c ETL_DB